- The importance of documenting your marketing campaign plan

 Make it a priority

 Marketers who fail to document their content marketing plans and strategies fail to make it a priority.
-Often, it’s because pressures mean that we are more inclined to ‘get down to business’ and try and produce something as fast as possible.
+Often, pressure means that we’re more inclined to ‘get down to business’ and try to produce something as fast as possible.
 This method can produce fast results (if you are lucky) but it also risks leaving gaps in campaigns and ups the likelihood of mistakes.

-Leading on from our priority point, one of these perceived pressures is that we can’t seem to find the time to document our strategies.
-But then, if it was important enough time would be provided for it, wouldn’t it?
-Wouldn’t it?
+Leading on from our first point, one of these perceived pressures is that we can’t seem to find the time to document our strategies.
+But then, if it was important enough, time would be provided for it, wouldn’t it?
+Well, this just isn’t the case – you’re going to have to make an active effort.

 Responsibility can be a fine motivator.
-If no one currently oversees documenting the content marketing strategy, issues can arise, so ownership is an important factor.
-Taking it on as your duty will help motivate you to do a great job.
-Think of it as your legacy…
+If no one currently oversees documenting the content marketing strategy and issues arise from this lack of documenting, then ‘the buck’ can be passed around and no one really needs to care.
+Taking it on as your duty will help motivate you to do a great job: think of it as your legacy.

-First thing to do is think how your content marketing strategy will address several areas—areas that are very similar to what you might ask yourself when creating your marketing campaign plan.
+The first thing to do is think about how your content marketing strategy will address several areas—areas that are very similar to what you might ask yourself when planning a marketing campaign.
 Like target audience, goals, the ‘big picture’, and how to know if you’re on the right track.

 You need to set this one out in stone.
 Who are you trying to attract?
 Write it down.
 Better yet, turn your notes into specific distinct buyer personas.
 That includes names, photos, wants, needs, and pain points.